 Aberdeen ~ Cairngorms National Park ~ Lough Ness ~ Applecross ~ Inverness

 Duration: 7 Days/ 6 Nights

 Price: from £1,795 per person sharing

-Not for the faint-hearted, this biking adventure will take you on a coast to coast journey, from Aberdeen to Applecross and Inverness.
+This stunning Coast to Coast Scotland bike tour is not for the faint-hearted.
+It is a biking adventure that will take you on a coast to coast journey, from Aberdeen to Applecross and Inverness.

 A combination of challenging climbs, magnificent descents offering stunning scenery each day.
 Combine this with along with a variety of quintessential cultural experiences, ranging from castles and distilleries to a fantastic boat trip trip along Loch Ness, this is sure to be holiday to remember.